 Figure 22.
-Types of evaluation report received by ATE projects (n=332)
+Types of evaluation reports received by ATE projects (n=290)

-Of the 332 PIs who received evaluation reports, 71% indicated their project's evaluation caused them to make a change in implementing their project, and 41% indicated that the evaluation caused them to make a change in their project's goals, objectives, or target audience.
+Of the 256 PIs who received evaluation reports, 53% indicated their project's evaluation caused them to make a change in implementing their project, and 46% indicated that the evaluation caused them to make a change in their project's timing.

-Most projects shared their evaluation results with NSF program officers, faculty or staff at their host institution, and executive administrators.
+Most projects shared their evaluation results with NSF program officers, faculty or staff at their host institution, and executive administrators in their organization.

 Figure 23.
-Percentage of projects that shared their evaluation results with various audiences (n=332)
+Percentage of projects that shared their evaluation results with various audiences (n=312)